Samshh/HCI-M2A6/README.md

 ## Gestalt Properties
 - Similarity - the use of mono chromatic colors of my logo shares the same color of 0x171717 or dark gray
 - Proximity - the different elements of the logo are grouped together
-- Continuity - the elements of the logo are arrenged in a line
+- Continuity - the elements of the logo are arranged in a line
 # Meiphonium Logo (Music Bot)
 ![Alt text](<logo2-removebg-preview (1).png>)